Katanning, Western Australia: History

 The first Europeans to explore the Katanning area were Governor James Stirling and Surveyor General John Septimus Roe who travelled through the area in 1835 en route from Perth to Albany.

 In about 1870, sandalwood cutters moved into the area but they did not settle.
 It was not until the development of the Great Southern Railway, a land grant railway built by the West Australian Land Company from Beverley to Albany in 1889, that the township came into existence.

 The townsite was initially developed by the West Australian Land Company.
-The state government purchased the railway and the townsite in 1896 and later formally gazetted the town in 1898, when the population of the town was 226, 107 males and 119 females.
+The state government purchased the railway and the townsite in 1896 and later formally gazetted the town in 1898, when the population of the town was 226, comprising 107 males and 119 females.